efefurkankarakaya/image-filter/readme.md

 The program is filtering images with 7 different filters in a click.

 # Can I Save Filtered Images?
 Yes, you can.
-Also it's one click to save too.
+Also it's one click to save.

 # Filters
 * Black and White